 Please join the Northeast Climate Science Center on November 6, 2013 at 3:30 PM EST for a webinar: "Recognizing Resilience: Understanding community based responses to acute and chronic disturbance".

-Erika Svendsen, US Forest Service
+Speaker: Erika Svendsen, US Forest Service

 In order to fill critical gaps in our understanding of social and environmental change, this presentation will explore how community-based environmental stewardship plays a role in the resilience cycle.
 Understanding stewardship as part of a larger social-ecological system aids in our collective ability to exchange information, innovate, respond and leverage resources critical to improving conditions in a changing climate.
 This presentation will draw from research and methods from a number of study areas including acts of terrorism, severe storms and economic downturns.